There are several ways to do this:

 - Defines whether

-should forward logs to the «wall,» which may mean output to all terminals.
-Here, it’s commented out, indicating the default behavior (yes
+systemd-journaldshould forward logs to the «wall,» which may mean output to all terminals.
+Here, it’s commented out, indicating the default behavior (yes).

 - Decides whether